 Please note that while the list below contains 10 entries, we aren’t actually ranking them – if a game has made it this far (and managed to stay here), it’s a must-play, period.
-As such, we’ll be listing entries in chronological order.
+As such, we’ll be listing entries in reverse chronological order.
 Also, you’ll find a rundown of previous entries at the bottom of the list.
 While those titles have gotten bumped for bigger and better experiences, they are still all great games in their own right and worth exploring if you’re already caught up on the latest hits.

 Here are Game Informer’s picks for the top 10 games on the Switch.